Latest status as of 30th March 2026

 Claiming your rebate

-Required documents to make a rebate claim are listed with example images on the application form.
+Required documents are listed with example images on the application form.

 They include:

-- A copy of your original signed quote or contract from the company that installed your battery;
+- A copy of your original signed quote or contract from the company that installed your battery

 - Photo of the battery installed at your property